neerdael-nl/NSPanel_HA_Blueprint-Static-IP/README.md

 # NSPanel Custom with HA Blueprint

+Please visit:
+docs/install.md for the main changes you need to make to your substitutions to use this blueprint instead.

 This innovative solution is designed to revolutionize how you interact with your Sonoff NSPanel.
 Our goal?
 To make the customization of your NSPanel seamless, intuitive, and completely code-free!